Lewis Austin loved life, with full gusto.

 He wouldn’t have died if he hadn’t lived and lived, he did.

-Service to be held at a later date.
+A memorial service will be held on Friday, May 28th at 11am at Altmeyer Funeral Home Southside Chapel.
+Military honors will be rendered that same day at 3pm at Albert G. Horton Jr. Memorial Veterans Cemetery.
 In “LEW” of flowers, please donate towards a medical charity of your choice in his name, Lewis Austin.

 In other news, Jack Daniels’ stock lost 87% of its value…